-Beginning at the intersection of the Okeechobee-St. Lucie County line and the centerline of South Florida Water Management District's Levee 64 Remainder; Thence, Northwesterly along the centerline of said Levee 64 Remainder and the centerline of South Florida Water Management District's Levee 63 South and South Florida Water Management District's Levee 63 North to the West line of Section 32, Township 37 South, Range 36 East; Thence, Southerly along said line to the Southeast corner of the Northeast one-quarter of Section 31, Township 37 South, Range 36 East; Thence, Westerly to the center of said Section 31; Thence, Northerly to the Northeast corner of the Northwest one-quarter of said Section 31; Thence, Westerly to the Northwest corner of said Section 31; Thence, Northerly to the Northeast corner of the Southeast onequarter of Section 25, Township 37 South, Range 35 East; Thence, Westerly to the Northwest corner of the Southwest one-quarter of said section 25; Thence Northerly along the section lines to the Northwest corner of section 13, Township 37 South, Range 35 East: Thence, Westerly to the centerline of Hamrick Road: Thence, Northerly along said centerline to the North line of the South one-half of Section 11, Township 37 South, Range 35 East; Thence, Westerly along the one-quarter section lines to the Southwest corner of the Northwest one-quarter of Section 9, Township 37 South, Range 35 East; Thence, Southerly to the Southwest corner of said Section 9; Thence, Westerly along the section lines to the Southwest corner of Section 7, Township 37 South, Range 35 East; Thence, Southerly along the section lines to the Southwest corner of Section 30, Township 37 South, Range 35 East; Thence, Southeasterly to the Southwest corner of Section 32, Township 37 South, Range 35 East; Thence, Southwesterly to the Northwest corner of Section 18, Township 38 South, Range 35 East; Thence, Southerly along the section line to the Okeechobee-Glades County line and the end of the specifically described line.
+Beginning at the intersection of the Okeechobee-St. Lucie County line and the centerline of South Florida Water Management District's Levee 64 Remainder; Thence, Northwesterly along the centerline of said Levee 64 Remainder and the centerline of South Florida Water Management District's Levee 63 South and South Florida Water Management District's Levee 63 North to the West line of Section 32, Township 37 South, Range 36 East; Thence, Southerly along said line to the Southeast corner of the Northeast one-quarter of Section 31, Township 37 South, Range 36 East; Thence, Westerly to the Northeast corner of the Northwest one-quarter of said Section 31; Thence, Westerly to the Northwest corner of said Section 31; Thence, Northerly to the Northeast corner of the Southeast one-quarter of Section 25, Township 37 South, Range 35 East; Thence, Westerly to the Northwest corner of the Southwest one-quarter of said section 25; Thence Northerly along the section lines to the Northwest corner of section 13, Township 37 South, Range 35 East; Thence, Westerly to the centerline of Hamrick Road; Thence, Northerly along said centerline to the North line of the South one-half of Section 11, Township 37 South, Range 35 East; Thence, Westerly along the one-quarter section lines to the Southwest corner of the Northwest one-quarter of Section 9, Township 37 South, Range 35 East; Thence, Southerly to the Southwest corner of said Section 9; Thence, Westerly along the section lines to the Southwest corner of Section 7, Township 37 South, Range 35 East; Thence, Southeasterly to the Southwest corner of Section 30, Township 37 South, Range 35 East; Thence, Southwest corner of Section 32, Township 37 South, Range 35 East; Thence, Southwesterly to the Northwest corner of Section 18, Township 38 South, Range 35 East; Thence, Southerly along the section line to the Okeechobee-Glades County line and the end of the specifically described line.